Goyt Valley Walk Cover Photo

 Goyt Valley Walk Difficulty

 While there are walks of varying difficulties in Goyt Valley, I would classify this circular walk as moderate.
-There are no especially tricky or technical areas to the hike, but there’s a fair bit of ascending and descending, with some parts being steep and slippery.
+There are no especially tricky or technical areas to the hike, but there’s a fair bit of incline, with some parts being steep and slippery.

 dog on goyt valley walking trail